J-sephB-lt-n/knowledge-base/obsidian-vault/2 - Full Notes/Named Entity Recognition (NER).md

 status:
   - in-progress
 ---
-A class of algorithms aiming to locate and classify entities in unstructured text.
+A class of algorithms aiming to locate and classify entities in unstructured text (e.g. identify which words in a given sentence are names of people).
 ## References
 * https://en.wikipedia.org/wiki/Named-entity_recognition
 ## Related
 * https://github.com/urchade/GLiNER
 ## References
 * Links to references (source material) go here
 ## Related
 * Links to other notes which are directly related go hereLiNER